xynlophyl/tictactoe/README.md

 #### 1. Through web app:

-    You can access the web app deployment of the game through this [link](xynlophyl.github.io/tictactoe/)
+    You can access the web app deployment of the game through the link: xynlophyl.github.io/tictactoe/

 #### 2. Through installation (react.js version):